Hamish Stewart

+Hamish Stewart (born 3 March 1998) is an Australian rugby union player who plays for the Perth-based Western Force in the Super Rugby as a centre.
+Stewart came through the Reds Academy after playing junior rugby for the Toowoomba Bears Rugby Club and Toowoomba Grammar School.
+Stewart has played club rugby for Bond University and Brothers in Brisbane's Premier Rugby competition, as well as Queensland Country in the former National Rugby Championship (NRC).
+Stewart made his Super Rugby debut for the Queensland Reds in 2017 and played a total of six seasons for the team between 2017 and 2022.

+Early life

+Stewart was born in Toowoomba, in the Darling Downs region of Queensland, Australia.
+He grew up on a horse farm on the outskirts of Toowoomba where he was educated at Toowoomba Grammar School before moving to the Gold Coast to study at Bond University.

+Career

+Queensland Reds

+On the Gold Coast, Stewart played for the Bond University Rugby Club and later joined the Queensland Reds senior team the following season.
+Having been named in the Queensland Reds squad against the Hurricanes in the sixth round of the 2017 Super Rugby season, Stewart made his debut the following round against the Brumbies in Canberra.
+Stewart came off the bench, replacing fly-half Jake McIntyre in the seventy-third minute.
+Stewart played a total of six seasons with the Reds, scoring forty-seven points (including six tries) in seventy-two matches.

+Western Force

-Hamish Stewart (born 3 March 1998) is an Australian rugby union player who played six seasons for the in the Super Rugby competition after a late-season debut in 2017.
-He signed a two-year deal to play for the Western Force on August 5, 2022.
-His main positions are fly-half/inside centre.
-On May 8, 2021, he celebrated the first title in a decade for the Queensland Reds when he played at inside centre in the Super Rugby AU final at Suncorp Stadium.
-Stewart made seven tackles in the midfield and played solidly for the full 80 minutes in the 19-16 victory over the ACT Brumbies in front of 41,637 fans.
+He signed a two-year deal to play for the Western Force on 5 August 2022.
+His main positions are fly-half.
+On 8 May 2021, he celebrated the first title in a decade for the Queensland Reds when he played at inside centre in the 2021 Super Rugby AU Final at Lang Park.
+Stewart made seven tackles in the midfield and played solidly for the full eighty minutes in the 19–16 victory over the ACT Brumbies in front of 41,637 fans.
 He is highly regarded for his stout and fearless defence and work over the ball which is a throwback to starting out as a schoolboy flanker.
 A versatile contributor, he has a smart running and passing game.
 In 2022, he was recognised with selection for Australia A in games against Samoa, Tonga and Japan (two).
 He previously represented Australia in the national under 20s team.
-In 2017, he started at flyhalf in the Queensland Country side that beat the Canberra Vikings 42-28 in Canberra to win the final of the 2017 National Rugby Championship.
+In 2017, he started at fly-half in the Queensland Country side that beat the Canberra Vikings 42–28 in Canberra to win the final of the 2017 National Rugby Championship.

+In August 2025 Stewart signed a new two-year deal with the Western Force, which would run until the end of 2027.